-J. Dishonest Practice and Breach of Instructions
+J. Breach of Instructions and Dishonest Practice

-- 1. In the case of tests and other work being taken for credit (excluding formal examinations): - (a) An examiner, with the approval of the

-Head of Department/School, may decline to mark any work which the examiner is satisfied is the result of some dishonest or improper practice, or does not comply with instructions formally promulgated.
-Note: Plagiarism is a form of dishonest practice.
+- 1. In the case of tests and other work being taken for credit (excluding formal examinations): - (a) An examiner, with the approval of the Head of Department/School or delegate, may: - i. decline to award a grade; or - ii. deduct marks; or - iii. resolve the matter in any other appropriate way for any work which is the result of dishonest or improper practice, including non-compliance with formal instructions undertaken with dishonest intent.